djsalvat/bash-course/aliases/Aliases.md

 Aliases are instructions to bash to replace text with other text prior to executing the command.
-Aliases are defined like
+For example:

 ```bash
 alias NAME=STRING